 Rita Leduc is a synesthetic sensor and hallway-dweller whose creative practice stretches across an intertwining gradient of personal, interpersonal, and societal sectors.
 Her innermost starting point is a practice of co-creation with ecosystems of all kinds.
-There, she uses visual means to acquaint with a system’s multi-sensory phenomenologies.
-Insights garnered at this level inform interpersonal work: interdisciplinary collaborations, teaching, workshops, talks, exhibitions, etc. As these relationships develop, so too does her broader work of offering the values and insights of an intimate, creative practice toward aspirational leadership and “thrutopian” change.
+Insights garnered at this level inform interpersonal work: interdisciplinary collaborations, teaching, workshops, talks, exhibitions.
+As these relationships develop, so too does her broader work of offering the values and insights of an intimate, creative practice toward “thrutopian” leadership and change.

 Past exhibitions, courses, and events have been at the Museum of the White Mountains (NH), Syracuse University (NY), The Nature of Cities Festival (Berlin), The Zimmerli Art Museum (NJ), The Cognitive Science Show, Art.Earth’s conference, “Sentient Performativities: Thinking Alongside the Human” (Dartington Hall, UK), Stand4 Gallery (NY), Mount Saint Mary College (NY), Maria Mitchell Association (MA), Governors Island (NYC), and Ortega y Gasset Projects (NYC), among others.
 Leduc has received support from NYFA, the Jerome Foundation, Atlas Obscura, Oika, Broto, and Rutgers University, among others.
 Publications include Signal House Edition, Artis Natura, unpsychology magazine (“An Anthology of Warm Data”), and Dartington Trust’s “Arts + Ecology” podcast.
 (For links to recent talks and publications, see here.)